Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 ### Color

 To replace deprecated `color` custom properties, you can run the [v12-styles-replace-custom-property-color](/tools/polaris-migrator#v12-styles-replace-custom-property-color) migration then validate with RegExp.
-Please reference the [recommended token migration workflow](#recommended-token-migration-workflow) section below for additional migration support.
+Please reference the [recommended migration workflow](#migration-workflow) section below for additional migration support.

 <CollapsibleDetails summary="💡 Migration example">